 To enquire about workplacements please contact Chris on 01825873003 or e-mail email@example.comFollow us!

-WRAS currently has the following presentations which can be undertaken at schools, colleges, universities and community groups:
+WRAS currently has the following presentations which can be undertaken at schools, colleges, universities and community groups.
+They are subject to change and updates:

 The Work of East Sussex Wildlife Rescue & Ambulance Service